AI Travel Photo Captions: Specific Beats Impressive

 The caption should lower the temperature of the photo.
 One concrete, personal detail is always better than trying to brag.

 The fastest way to flag a travel photo as fake is to caption it like a marketing agency.
-If you write "exploring the hidden beauty of Tokyo," you're instantly signaling that it is performative.
-Real people don't write that way.
+If you write "exploring the hidden beauty of Paris," you're instantly signaling that it is performative.
+Real people don't talk that way.

 By sharing a small, relatable experience, you invite others to connect with you.
 It feels like a real story rather than a brag, making you look much more approachable.